popphp/pop-auth/README.md

 ### Authenticate using LDAP

 Again, in this example, the user can simply authenticate using a remote server, but this time, using LDAP.
-The user can set various options that may be necessary to communicate with the LDAP server.
+The user can set the port and other various options that may be necessary to communicate with the LDAP server.

 ```php
 use Pop\Auth\Auth;